om9070/om9070/README.md

 - 👨‍💻 All of my projects are available at [https://opresume.herokuapp.com/](https://opresume.herokuapp.com/)

-- 💬 Ask me about **React-js, Node-js, Mongodb, Css,bootstrap, mySqli**
+- 💬 Ask me about **React-js, Node-js, Mongodb, CSS, Bootstrap, MySQL,MongoDB , Typescript**

 - 📫 How to reach me **om70796790@gmail.com**